Joint M.Sc. Science Communication: Module Information

 MW5202 Innovations in Science Teaching

 Students will be introduced to a wide range of current innovations in science teaching with emphasis on the usage of demonstrations, IT and on-line resources.
-Topics covered include: basics of designing scientific experiments or demonstrations in lectures, classrooms or exhibitions; basic concepts of conducting interactive demonstrations; approaches to illustrate scientific principles; basic concepts and illustrations in teaching enhancements through IT and on-line resources.
+Topics covered include: basics of designing scientific experiments or demonstrations in lectures, classrooms or exhibits; basic concepts of conducting interactive demonstrations; approaches to illustrate scientific principles; basic concepts and illustrations in teaching enhancements through IT and on-line resources.
 The topics will be introduced by lecturers who are known for their innovative teaching techniques and their experience, including lecture demonstrations, use of IT, and on-line teaching.

 Research Project in Science Communication